Gr3nvaltBlack/Portfolio/FRONT_END/README.md

 ## ⚙️ Configuration

-To quickly initialize the structure and configuration of the FRONT_END folder, in the terminal we enter the command:
+<pre>To quickly initialize the structure and configuration of the FRONT_END folder, in the terminal we enter the command:
       npm create vite@latest

 When running the command, Vite guides the user through several choices to customize their project (folder name, framework, languages).
-Once **React + TypeScript** is selected, Vite installs the configured folders and files by default:
+Once **React + TypeScript** is selected, Vite installs the configured folders and files by default:</pre>

 ### 🌳 Default tree structure